Welcome to today's edition of the Rush 24-7 podcast.

 I don't get paid anything.

-I have to live in horrible places around the world, and now nobody's listening.
+I have to live in horrible places around the world and now nobody's listening.

 I don't have any influence.

-The American people are a little smarter than you think.
+Maybe, just maybe, the American people are a little smarter than you think.

-We don't care if our government spies on Islamic terrorists.
+And maybe, Ms. Goetz, just maybe, we don't care if our government spies on Islamic terrorists.

 Maybe we want the government to ferret out any sleeper cells in this country.